ggammelgaard/bankdata-code-challenge/README.md

 The backend's OpenAPI documentation is available at http://localhost:8080/swagger.

 ### Curl commands:
-1.1 - Create a new Account:
+1.1 - Create a new Account (response is the new account number):
 ```bash
 curl -X 'POST' \
   'http://localhost:8080/account?balance=200&firstName=Lars&lastName=Larsen' \